-- To get in touch with a departmental librarian. - To find a library instructor that specializes in data management, data visualization, or other specialized types of data research, visit ourData Services page. - To request instructional assistance for a first-year writing course (76-10X), complete the instruction request form (see instructors' guide for more information).
+- Get in touch with a departmental librarian. - To find a library instructor that specializes in data management, data visualization, or other specialized types of data research, visit our Data Services page. - To request instructional assistance for a first-year writing course (76-10X), complete the instruction request form (see instructors' guide for more information).